Onyx-Protocol/Onyx/docs/core/reference/corectl.md

 ### `grant`

-Command grant grants access to a policy for the described credentials.
+Grants access to a policy
+for the described credentials.

 ```